gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory4/US4 Use Case Textual Description.md

     - *Secondary*: None
 - **Pre-Conditions**: The player is in a map.
     - **Main Flow**:
+    1. The use case starts when the player presses the **select** keybind (default is "f").
-        1. The Player presses the keybinds to paste a copied schematic (default is Ctrl + V).
+    2. The Player presses the keybinds to paste a copied schematic (default is Ctrl + V).
-        2. If there are no copied schematics.
+    3. If there are no copied schematics.
         1. Ends the use case.
-        3. The game loads and displays the last copied schematic.
+    4. The game loads and displays the last copied schematic.
-        4. If the player presses the keybind to see the previous copied schematic.
+    5. If the player presses the keybind to see the previous copied schematic.
         1. Then displays the previous copied schematic.
+        2. Extension point: Scroll through copies
-        5. If the player presses the keybind to see the next copied schematic.
+    6. If the player presses the keybind to see the next copied schematic.
         1. Then displays the next copied schematic.
+        2. Extension point: Scroll through copies
-        6. If the player presses the place keybind (left click by default)
+    7. If the player presses the place keybind (left click by default)
         1. Then places the displayed schematic in the game world.

-Extension point: Paste Copy
+        2. Extension point: Paste Copy

-Extension point: Scroll through copies

 - **Alternative Flows**
     - None